amandavical/amandavical/README.md

 ---

 #### | How's it going?
 I'm 17 years old and a technology enthusiast, passionate about software development, web, and mobile.
-Always seeking to learn and explore new frontiers in the world of technology.
+Always eager to learn and explore new frontiers in the world of technology.

+- 💭 Currently a programming scholarship recipient at Curiosity Academy.
-- 💭 Student at the Federal Institute of Education, Science, and Technology of Ceará (IFCE), Computer Science.
+- 🎓 Graduated in  Informatics from the Federal Institute of Education, Science, and Technology of Ceará (IFCE).
 - 👨‍💻 Currently using Python, JavaScript, HTML/CSS in my development projects.
 - 🤍 My hobbies include reading books, listening to music, and studying what interests me.